Sell on commission

 Case Study 1 - Oak Dining Table

-A client from the Southern Highlands left this large oak table outside under partial cover while his new house was being built.
-It took slightly longer than he anticipated.
+A client from the Southern Highlands left this large oak table outside under partial cover while his new house was being built, but the build took slightly longer than he anticipated...

 The table top suffered extensive weathering; cupping of the top boards and breaking of all joints.
 The finish was completely ruined and the timber had become the colour of a fence post.